35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 ![](img/open_letter_031125.png)

 The Council leadership prevented any discussion about the cut proposals, by proposing an amendment which replaced the entire motion with one of the own.
 This details the Council's record, at the centre of which is the claim that it has built 3,000 new council homes have been built (or are (on-site).
 As [we have noted before](https://www.35percent.org/posts/southwark-council-ends-council-house-building/), while creditable, this figure takes no account of those demolished, despite the [2014 promise](https://www.35percent.org/new-council-homes/) from then Council leader Peter John that the council homes *'will be new homes additonal to our existing stock'*.
 After demolitions are factored in the the additional number provided is a fraction of 3,000 [^xxxxx].
+Southwark has also [ended direct delivery of its council housing](https://southwarknews.co.uk/area/southwark/council-says-it-must-stop-building-its-own-homes-and-rely-on-developers-instead/) and will be be depending on development partnerships into the future.

 As has been [widely reported](https://www.theguardian.com/society/2025/oct/23/ministers-confirm-plans-to-reduce-londons-affordable-housing-quotas), London Mayor Sadiq Khan and the Secretary of State for Housing, Steve Reed have agreed to reduce the affordable housing requirements for private developments in London from 35% to 20%.